wowazzz/vaeql/README.md

     brew install libantlr3c

+Install PHP using the Homebrew instructions in vae_remote.
+Do that first before compiling VaeQL!

 ## Compiling:

     make
     make install

-Then add this line to /etc/php.ini:
+Then add this line to your php.ini.
+If you are using Homebrew the path is /usr/local/etc/php/5.3/php.ini.
+Otherwise, it might be in /etc.

     extension=vaeql.so